Yadnyavikhe/Tableau-project/README.md

 Job seekers to target high-paying countries or roles.

 Recruiters to benchmark competitive salaries.

+*********📚 Goodreads Books Data Analysis Dashboard(Project 2)**********

+Overview:
+This Tableau dashboard visualizes insights from the Goodreads Books dataset.
+It analyzes trends in book publications, author productivity, publisher dominance, language distribution, and reader engagement metrics such as ratings and reviews.

+Key Insights:

+Book publications increased sharply after 1980, peaking in the 2000s.

+Top authors include Stephen King, P.G.
+Wodehouse, and Rumiko Takahashi.

+Leading publishers are Vintage and Penguin Books.

+English (eng, en-US) dominates as the primary publication language.

+Twilight and The Hobbit have the highest reader rating counts.

+Tools Used:
+Tableau Public – for interactive data visualization

+Dataset: Goodreads Books Data

+Objective:
+To explore global book trends and identify top-performing authors, publishers, and titles based on publication history and reader feedback

 Analysts to study market demand for data professionals.